 What to do in Guimarães

-• Visit the Palace of the Dukes of Braganza and Alberto Sampaio Museum.
+- Visit the Palace of the Dukes of Braganza and the castle.

 How to get to Guimarães

-If you are not so much in the mood for visiting so many things, you should book a half day tour to Guimarães.
-This particular tour focus only in Guimarães, so it is shorter and it costs half the price of a full day tour.
+If you are not in the mood for visiting so many places, you can book a Half day tour to Guimarães.
+This tour focus only in Guimarães, so it is shorter and it costs less than a full day tour.

-• Take the train, and then walk 20min to reach the city centre.
+- Take the train, and then walk for 20 minutes to reach the city centre.
 There are plenty of train connections between Porto and Guimarães and the trip lasts between 1h and 1h20, depending on the train.
 You can check the schedules on CP website.
-It is not suuuuuper convenient because the train station is located 20min away from the city centre, but it is not a disaster either.
+It is not suuuuuper convenient because the train station is located 20 minutes away from the city centre, but it is doable.

 Day trips from Porto: Coimbra